NVIDIA Megatron Core

 Scalability and Training Resiliency

-Efficiently train large models at scale with training resiliency features such as fast distributed checkpointing.
+Efficiently train large models at scale with training resiliency features such as automatic restart, fault/hang detection, and fast distributed checkpointing.

 Learn more about how Megatron-Core enabled the training of a Nemotron-4 340B model at up to 6K+ H100 GPUs scale while achieving high per-GPU throughput.